pluscloudopen/docs/content/en/docs/working-with-pco/images-and-instances/start-instance/_index.md

 As usual Asterisks (*) mark required information and as soon as enough information has been entered, the "**Launch instance**" button will be activated.

 You need to give your new instance a name in the "**Instance Name**" field.
 The description is optional.
-There is only one "**Availability Zone**"
+There is only one "**Availability Zone**" you can choose.
+You can use the "**Count**" field to spawn serveral instances of the same type at the same time.